 DefinitionFull ratchet anti-dilution is a form of anti-dilution that adjusts the rate at which convertible preferred stock can be exchanged for common stock to reflect the lower price of shares issued in a down round.
-This adjustment recalculates the number of shares of common stock into which each share of preferred stock is convertible by dividing the when the preferred stock was purchased by the price per share of common stock in the down round.* Full ratchet anti-dilution provisions benefit investors over founders because of the disparity they create between the values of common and preferred stock,* and they are relatively rare compared to provisions, which create less disparity.
+This adjustment recalculates the number of shares of common stock into which each share of preferred stock is convertible by dividing the price per share when the preferred stock was purchased by the price per share of common stock in the down round.* Full ratchet anti-dilution provisions benefit investors over founders because of the disparity they create between the values of common and preferred stock,* and they are relatively rare compared to weighted average anti-dilution provisions, which create less disparity.

 If you raised an investment at $5 per share in one round, then raised a later round at $1 per share, each share of convertible preferred stock protected by full ratchet anti-dilution in the earlier round would be convertible into five shares of common stock.
 Those additional shares have to come from somewhere, which is what makes this approach controversial.

-DefinitionWeighted average anti-dilution is a form of dilution to decrease the price at which preferred stock can convert into common stock.
+DefinitionWeighted average anti-dilution is a form of anti-dilution that uses a relative (weighted) formula in a down round or other stock dilution to decrease the price at which preferred stock can convert into common stock.
 This form of anti-dilution takes into account not only the new price per share but also the extent of the would-be dilution.
-As a result of its relative formula, weighted average anti-dilution produces a smaller adjustment than full ratchet anti-dilution* and is accordingly the more founder-friendly option.* that uses a relative (weighted) formula in a or other stock
+As a result of its relative formula, weighted average anti-dilution produces a smaller adjustment than full ratchet anti-dilution* and is accordingly the more founder-friendly option.*

 The formula for weighted average anti-dilution compares:

 The formula is typically expressed as:

-important We strongly recommend consulting an attorney about any provisions you have been presented with or are considering.
+important We strongly recommend consulting an attorney about any anti-dilution provisions you have been presented with or are considering.
 These calculations can get extremely complicated, and they can have serious downstream consequences.